MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-action-bar-guidelines.md

 Some application actions and action groups repeat on several pages in [!INCLUDE [prod_short](includes/prod_short.md)], such as **Statistics**, **Post**, and many more.
 While these actions and groups have an individual implementation on each page they appear, they bear the same caption and icon across pages.
 This helps users understand the commonality of these actions and makes them recognizable across pages in a way equal to that of system actions, such as Share and Bookmark.

 Business Central defines several common actions and action groups as part of the standard application functionality.
 In addition, extensions and apps define custom actions and groups to support their functionality.
-To support users as they learn and use common application actions, it is important that actions named similarly also behave similarly.
+To support users as they learn and use common application actions, it's important that actions named similarly also behave similarly.
 Furthermore, having a consistent placement of common actions in certain groups in the action bar makes it efficient for users to remember and find the actions.

 When you add custom application actions to [!INCLUDE [prod_short](includes/prod_short.md)], consider the established common action and action groups.
 A custom action that complements existing common actions should have a caption and placement that makes it easy for [!INCLUDE [prod_short](includes/prod_short.md)] users to reuse their knowledge about the existing actions.
-If you are adding custom actions that work differently from the existing common actions, then avoid using captions and placement that suggest a similarity that is not there.
+If you're adding custom actions that work differently from the existing common actions, then avoid using captions and placement that suggest a similarity that isn't there.

 ### Split Button groups

 It's possible to show an action group as a split button to get better discoverability and one-click access to the first action in the group.
-Show an action group as a split button when the actions in the group are strongly connected by the effect they have.
+Show an action group as a split button when the actions in the group are connected by the effect they have.
 For example, a split button is relevant to consider for a group with the actions Correct, Cancel, and Create corrective credit memo, since these three actions achieve variants of the same result, as the user sees it.

-Don't use split buttons for action groups with actions that the user is not perceiving as strongly related.
+Don't use split buttons for action groups with actions that the user isn't perceiving as strongly related.

 ## See also